bameda/djmail/docs/usage.rst

     email.send()

-TemplateMail or a subclass, by default search these templates:
+An object of TemplateMail or its subclass, by default will search for these templates:

 * **emails/some_email-body-html.html**
 * **emails/some_email-body-text.html**